 Swalec has the same set of tariffs as SSE: a standard variable plan, a one-year fixed plan, a two-year fixed plan, and a couple of specialised offers.
 In Wales, where Swalec operates, its prices are relatively high compared to other suppliers.

-As you can see, there is no difference in price between SSE's variable and one-year fixed plan, so you might say it's not worth signing up for the fixed deal.
+There is no difference in price between SSE's variable and one-year fixed plan, so you might say it's not worth signing up for the fixed deal.
 Remember, however, that the price of its variable deal is subject to change and it's always worth considering locking in a good price for as long as you can.

-As we've mentioned, however, SSE Swalec tariffs are not particularly cheap - you can certainly find cheaper and more environmentally-friendly deals, and often both together.
-Swalec's best tariff, for our money, is it's specialist electric vehicle tariff - the SSE Fix and Drive tariff - which has the same rates as its standard and one-year fixed tariffs but includes 8,000 miles of free electricity when you charge your vehicle outside of peak hours.
+As we've mentioned, however, SSE Swalec tariffs are not particularly cheap - you can certainly find cheaper and more environmentally-friendly deals, often both together.
+Swalec's best tariff, for our money, is its specialist electric vehicle tariff - the SSE Fix and Drive tariff - which has the same rates as its standard and one-year fixed tariffs but includes 8,000 miles of free electricity when you charge your vehicle outside of peak hours.